rio-labs/rio/rio/snippets/snippet-files/howtos/howto-custom-events.md

     # it as `rio.EventHandler[int]`.
     on_press: rio.EventHandler[[]] = None

-    # This function will be called by the button when its pressed.
+    # This function will be called by the button when it's pressed.
 We'll use it
     # to trigger our own event.
     async def _on_press(self):
         # Rio has a built-in convenience function for calling event handlers.